Project-Counter/cop5/source/11-extending/05-reserved-values-available-for-extending-reports.rst

      - CA-QC

    * - Attributed
-     - Whether the content provider was able to attribute the usage to an institution or not.
+     - Whether the report provider was able to attribute the usage to an institution or not.
 Valid values are Yes and No. With this extension usage of open content that could not be attributed to an institution can be reported.
 The extension usually would be used in a report for “The World” (see :numref:`report-header`) which could be broken down by geolocation with the Country and Subdivision extensions.
      - PR, DR, TR, IR
      - No

-Note that by supporting the Institution_Name and Customer_ID extensions content providers can offer COUNTER Reports to consortia with usage broken down by their members.
-If a consortium requests a report with Institution_Name and/or Customer_ID, the usage would be broken down by institution if the extension is supported by the content provider, otherwise the usage would be summarised over all consortium members as usual.
+Note that by supporting the Institution_Name and Customer_ID extensions report providers can offer COUNTER Reports to consortia with usage broken down by their members.
+If a consortium requests a report with Institution_Name and/or Customer_ID, the usage would be broken down by institution if the extension is supported by the report provider, otherwise the usage would be summarised over all consortium members as usual.